Index

 Patient Population Registered with Local GPs

-Based on the general practice registration file for July 2023, the estimated resident population is slightly higher than the Office for National Statistics’ estimate for Hull at 289,528 residents with 285,785 patients registered with general practices in Hull.
-A total of 315,274 people are either registered with a Hull GP as a patient or live in Hull based on the GP registration file for July 2023.
+Based on the general practice registration file for January 2024, the estimated resident population is noticeably higher than the Office for National Statistics’ estimate for Hull at 292,771 residents with 288,916 of these residents registered with general practices in Hull.
+A total of 317,694 people are either registered with a Hull GP as a patient or live in Hull based on the GP registration file for January 2024.

-Of the 123 patients who live beyond East Riding of Yorkshire, 44 live in North Lincolnshire, 20 live in Doncaster and 17 live in North East Lincolnshire, but the remaining 42 patients are recorded as living in local authorities throughout England.
+Of the 123 patients who live beyond East Riding of Yorkshire, 40 live in North Lincolnshire, 21 live in North East Lincolnshire, 8 live in Doncaster, 6 living in Lincoln, 5 live in Leeds, and 5 live in York, but the remaining 38 patients are recorded as living in local authorities throughout England.
 It is possible that some of these patients lived in the city and moved away but have not yet changed their GP, and may not be an ‘active’ patient.
 However, it is possible that some of the patients living elsewhere do live in the city and have recorded another address as part of the GP registration process, for example, parental address given for students, or that they work in the city or divide their time between two different addresses, and may be an ‘active’ patient for the practice.

 Resident | Hull GP | ERoY GP | Other GP | Totals |

-The total number of patients registered with Hull general practices also differs substantially ranging from 2,752 registered patients for Delta Healthcare to 56,532 registered patients for Modality Hull.
+As at January 2024, the total number of patients registered with Hull general practices also differs substantially ranging from 2,768 registered patients for Delta Healthcare to 56,831 registered patients for Modality Hull.

-As at July 2023, all 29 practices in Hull have patients registered with them who live in East Riding of Yorkshire and 23 practices have patients who live beyond East Riding of Yorkshire.
-The percentage of their patients who live within East Riding of Yorkshire or other local authorities varies across Hull’s 29 GP practices from 0.6% to 51.8%.
+As at January 2024, all 28 practices in Hull have patients registered with them who live in East Riding of Yorkshire and 25 practices have patients who live beyond East Riding of Yorkshire or whose local authority is not recorded.
+The percentage of their patients who live within East Riding of Yorkshire or other local authorities varies across Hull’s 28 GP practices from 0.6% to 52.3%.
 This includes a very small percentage who live beyond East Riding of Yorkshire.
-The highest percentages are 0.3% for Dr Hendow, and 0.2% for both CHCP – City Centre and Delta Healthcare.
-Goodheart Surgery, Kingston Health (Hull), Princes Medical Centre, James Alexander Practice, Newland Health Centre, Sydenham House Group Practice, Wilberforce Surgery and Wolseley Medical Centre all have 0.1% of their patients living beyond East Riding of Yorkshire.
-The other 11 practices have patients registered with them who live beyond East Riding of Yorkshire but they represent 0.0% of their patients (when the percentage is rounded to one decimal place).

-As the Modality Hull practice operates as a single Primary Care Network (PCN), this PCN has the highest percentage of patients living in East Riding of Yorkshire at around one in every five patients.
-One in ten patients in HASP and Symphonie PCNs also live in East Riding of Yorkshire.
+Modality Hull practice operates as a single Primary Care Network (PCN), this PCN has the highest percentage of patients living in East Riding of Yorkshire or beyond (17.4%).
+One in ten patients in HASP and Symphonie PCNs also live in East Riding of Yorkshire or beyond.

 Practice / PCN | Total patients | Lives in Hull % | Lives in ERoY % | Lives elsewhere % |